Shopping Links

 Say hello to Kagura Total Security, a well-equipped freelance company that specializes in trapping phantom cats.
 Don't laugh--they may look like cute little kitties, but due to the fact that they're data-phantoms, those furballs are liable to take over any computer controlled piece of hardware in sight.
 Add a serious attitude problem and near-invincible human form to that, and you've got a recipe for trouble.

-Just one problem: from their lethargic driver to their trigger-happy, white-suited, "mystery" shrouded weapons expert to poor, abused salaryman Taba, the misfits of Kagura aren't exactly the ideal people for the job.
+Problem: From their lethargic driver, to their trigger-happy, white-suited, "mystery" shrouded weapons expert, to poor, abused salaryman Taba, the misfits of Kagura aren't exactly the ideal people for the job.
 But, they've got the hardware and they're crazy enough to do whatever it takes to stay ahead of the professionals--The Hounds, a government paramilitary anti-cat squad--on any job that pays well enough.

 When the cats start trying to smuggle serious military hardware into the country and kidnap Kagura Total Security's very own cute phantom cat, will even everything they've got be enough?
 (And even if they succeed, will there be anything left of the city when they're done?)

-The "story" of Geobreeders is a conundrum, somehow managing to simultaneously be nonexistent, while hinting that there's something hugely important and dark going on.
-Backstory and character setup are conspicuously absent.
-The abrupt start could be blamed on its comic roots, except the comic is almost as bad.
+The "story" is a conundrum, somehow managing to simultaneously be nonexistent while hinting that there's something dark, involved, and hugely important going on.
+Backstory and character setup are conspicuously absent; normally the blame for this abrupt start might fall on over-pruning from the manga original, but in this case the source material is just as bad.
 Admittedly, the whole thing is so light and obvious that no introduction is really necessary, but the large cast could've used at least a quick overview.

-The actual story, like the introduction, is MIA... sort of.
-Irie, a cheerful, nerdy-looking government agent appears periodically to advance some sort of political side/sub plot that is so convoluted and vague that it is completely indecipherable.
-It seems to be sinister (Irie's grinning machinating is decidedly creepy), it seems to be important, but it makes no sense to the viewer whatsoever.
-(And if you're thinking the comics explain in more detail, you're wrong--they're even more vague and sinister, if that's even possible.)
-In any case, the main characters are even more clueless about the machinations than the viewer, and that's fine--less plot equals more fun in the end (plus, their obliviousness is rather amusing).
+The actual plot, like the introduction, is MIA... sort of.
+Irie, a cheerful, nerdy-looking government agent, appears periodically to advance some sort of political side/sub plot that is so convoluted and vague it is completely indecipherable.
+It seems to be sinister (Irie's casual, grinning machinating is decidedly creepy), it seems to be important, but it makes no sense whatsoever to the viewer.
+(If you're thinking the manga explains in more detail, you're wrong--it's even more vague and sinister, if that's even possible.)
+In any case, the main characters are the only people more clueless than the viewer, and that's fine--less plot equals more fun in the end, plus their obliviousness is rather amusing.

 And, as far as Geobreeders goes, action = fun.
-There's a nasty case of "I can't hit anything living, at point blank range, with a fully automatic weapon" going around, but the action is plentiful, fast, varied, nicely animated, and, for the most part, quite well choreographed.
-The first and final segments in particular caught my eye; I have a serious soft spot for outrageous over-the-top action (falling off buildings, riding missiles, that sort of thing), and Geobreeders has the good stuff on tap.
-Better still, since it always maintains just enough of a grip on reality to keep the action out of cartoon territory, the gunfights and building leaping and missile riding (all happen at least once) work in spite of the generally silly demeanor of the story.
+There's a nasty case of "I can't hit anything living, at point blank range, with a fully automatic weapon" going around, but the action is plentiful, fast, varied, nicely animated, and adeptly choreographed.
+The first and final segments are particularly spectacular; I have a serious weakness for outrageously over-the-top action (falling off buildings, riding missiles, that sort of thing), and Geobreeders has the good stuff on tap.
+Better still, since it always maintains just enough of a grip on reality to keep the action out of cartoon territory, the gunfights and building-leaping and missile-riding (all happen at least once) work in spite of the generally silly demeanor.

-As for the animation, USM is hyping the animation director as the fellow responsible for Macross Plus, and given that the comic is at least 80% action by pagecount, you'd expect something pretty impressive from the team-up.
+USM hyped the animation director as the fellow responsible for Macross Plus, and given that the manga is at least 80% action by page-count, you'd expect something pretty impressive from the team-up.
 It's not Macross Plus by any stretch, but it is darned good.
-The snazzy (and voluminous) action is the centerpiece, and the character animation is on par--each of the primaries has a distinct style.
+The snazzy (and voluminous) action is the centerpiece, and the character animation is on par--each of the primary characters has a distinct style.

 The acting, at least in Japanese, gets the job done.
 There is a commendable variety of voices in the group of women, running the gamut from the cute and spunky president to the dry, sleepy Yu.
-Unfortunately the sound effects are a tad under-done--for all the realistic guns, things're a little too quiet.
+Unfortunately, the sound effects are a tad underpowered--for all the realistic guns, things are a little too quiet.

 In all, Geobreeders is yet another silly lunatic-girls-with-guns hunting gun-running-ghost-cats series.
 It's funny on a very basic level, loaded up with crazy action, visually appealing, and features an underlying plot so obtuse that X-Files seem clear by comparison.
-While unremarkable, it is successful on the level it's aiming for, and makes for a fun diversion, especially for serious fans of exaggerated action.
+While short of spectacular, it's successful on the level it's aiming for, and makes for a fun diversion, especially for fans of over-the-top action.

 Related Recommendations